PoCInnovation/Infinalys/README.md

 # Screenshots

-Here is a small overview :
+Here is a small overview for a 4 days prediction :

 ![1](./assets/demo.gif)